jellyfin/jellyfin-mpv-shim/README.md

 following these directions, please take care to ensure both the python and libmpv libraries are either 64 or 32 bit.
 (Don't mismatch them.)

+If you'd like to build the installer, please install [NSIS](https://nsis.sourceforge.io/Main_Page) to build the installer.
+If you'd like to build a 32 bit version, download the 32 bit version of mpv-1.dll and copy it into a new folder called mpv32.
+You'll also need [WebBrowserInterop.x86.dll](https://github.com/r0x0r/pywebview/blob/master/webview/lib/WebBrowserInterop.x86.dll?raw=true).
+You may also need to edit the batch file for 32 bit builds to point to the right python executable.

 1. Install Git for Windows.
 Open Git Bash and run `git clone https://github.com/iwalton3/jellyfin-mpv-shim; cd jellyfin-mpv-shim; git submodule update --init`.
 2. Install [Python3](https://www.python.org/downloads/) with PATH enabled.
 Install [7zip](https://ninite.com/7zip/).
 3. After installing python3, open `cmd` as admin and run `pip install --upgrade pyinstaller python-mpv jellyfin-apiclient-python pywin32 pystray Jinja2 pywebview[cef] python-mpv-jsonipc Flask Werkzeug`.